u-boot/u-boot/tools/buildman/buildman.rst

 Doing a simple build
 --------------------

-In some cases you just want to build a single board and get the full output, use the -w option, for example:
+In case you want to build a single board and get the full output, use the -w option, for example:

 .. code-block:: bash